 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.CALL NOW

 At Vertava Health Texas, our clients work with a licensed dietician to develop a tailored plan for nutrition.
 Dietary plans revolve around the particular needs of people in recovery from drugs and alcohol.
 Our in-house, executive chef is a graduate of Le Cordon Bleu College of Culinary Arts in Dallas, TX.
 The program as a whole helps clients to achieve their dietary needs, now that drugs and alcohol are no longer in their system.

 Holistic Treatment at Vertava Health Texas: Exercise

 Across our 40+ acre country-side outside of the Dallas, TX area, we have plenty of room to incorporate unique forms of physical well-being and fitness.
-We believe that adding exercise back into your healthy lifestyle should start slowly.
+We believe that adding exercise in recovery should start slowly.
 Walking on our beautiful, peaceful trails is a great place to start.
 Physical activities around our campus that promote healing for the body include Tai Chi, yoga, and ziplining.
 We also have a sports court for recreational activities like basketball and volleyball, and a workout facility with cardio equipment and weights.

 Benefits of Healing the Body After Addiction

 Almost anyone with an addiction or behavioral health issue can benefit from getting help at a program that incorporates holistic addiction practices.
 The only requirement is a strong desire to get healthy and sober.

 Mounting evidence points to the idea that nutritional and exercise therapy can significantly help those recovering from addiction.
 Proper nutrition and physical activity have the potential to boost energy and positivity towards recovery – both physically and mentally.